 In all the scenario above, the function removed non-printable characters.
 It also removed the non-printable characters CHAR(15) and CHAR(12).

-If we wish to apply this formula quickly on a large amount of data, we can follow the steps below:
+If we wish to apply this formula quickly to a large amount of data, we can follow the steps below:

 The function will work even if non-printable characters are present in between the data.
 Suppose, we are given the following data: ‘Monthlyreport’